mbaumer/us_hep_funding/docs/_states/TX.md

 # TX -- Sen. John Cornyn (R) and  Sen. Ted Cruz (R)
 ## Committees
-John Cornyn is not on any of our key committees
+John Cornyn is not on any of our key committees.

 Ted Cruz is the #4 Republican on the Senate Committee on Commerce, Science, and Transportation